Sunday, February 19, 2023

 But at the time I wrote this poem, my hope was that I could remain close friends post-breakup with my own "beautiful boy", just as Jónsi and Alex have been fortunate enough to be (I wanted to follow their example in love since long before I met the one who made it come true, which happened indirectly because of J., and I didn't want my being a girl to make too big a difference); or, alternately, that we might resume the relationship like Kristina and Azzolino eventually did with theirs (and theirs also greatly influenced how I thought of mine and him); but his absence and silence have so far continued.
 The irony is tragic.
 We never saw each other, and I am not in his country.
 I don't know anything new of him anymore, but until whenever and however further notice comes, all I can do is hope the best for him and try to heal myself; and, to put it lightly, I would be glad to hear from him again someday if it is ever meant to be.

 I also hope that I will find love again; and if I do, I do not want, or I at least cautiously want, to follow anyone's example in that kind of love again, I only want to have a better and fuller experience than the first time (no offense to the one I had, I will always love him no matter what happens).
 But I will always be grateful to Jónsi for, among much more, giving me an example to look up to and at least try to emulate.
-I confess that I would be truly inconsolable if it were not for my natural optimism, forgivingness through the pain, and the support of my friends, one of whom I have been and am lucky enough to be able to follow J. and A.'s example with in friendship so far for these same three years, and not least because we have them to thank for our friendship.
+I confess that I would be truly inconsolable if it were not for my natural optimism, forgivingness through the pain, and the support of my friends, one of whom I have been and am lucky enough to be able to follow J. and A.'s example with in friendship so far for these same three (almost four) years, and not least because we have them to thank for our friendship.

 I doubt that anyone will think this, but just in case, I want to say that I am not trivialising, nor do I intend to trivialise, Jónsi's experience by emulating his lyrical style and general way of wording and expressions he has used in his songs for my own work.
 His are simply my main point of reference when it comes to lyrics and poems, I have always enjoyed his style, and I have learned all too well the pain of a breakup (although his experience and precedent helped me through mine and made me feel less alone in it and more brave to go ahead with it); and as for K. and A., I have tried to represent and convey Kristina's feelings in mostly the aforementioned style as best as I can, but it does fade away at times and near the end into my own general style.
 The overall content and the rest of the phrasings are based on Kristina's own writings and wordings.
 If they seem too reflective of my own feelings, that is only because both cited examples are relatable to me as much as they can be in what little experience I have had.
 I had thought that if Kristina was able to stay hopeful for the return of Azzolino's former feelings and have it eventually work out the way she had hoped, then maybe it could happen for us too; although our circumstances were very different.
 There are several other songs and/or bits of their lyrics, both by Jónsi and by others, that remind me of Kristina, but those are for some other time.